-We are thrilled to announce that we have secured two fabulous plenary speakers for the London conference, with thanks to partnerships with the Canadian Association for American Studies (CAAS) and Women’s and Gender Studies et Recherches Feministes (WGSRF).
+We were thrilled to feature two fabulous plenary speakers for our virtual events held in June 2020, with thanks to support from the Federation for the Humanities and Social Sciences, English Studies in Canada, the Canadian Association for American Studies (CAAS), the Canadian Association for Commonwealth Literature and Language Studies (CACLALS), and Women’s and Gender Studies et Recherches Feministes (WGSRF).

 Anthony Stewart is John P. Crozer Chair of English Literature at Bucknell University.
 He is the author of George Orwell, Doubleness, and the Value of Decency (Routledge, 2003), You Must Be a Basketball Player: Rethinking Integration in the University (Fernwood, 2009), and Visitor: My Life in Canada (Fernwood, 2014).
 His latest book, Approximate Gestures: The Meaning of the Between in the Fiction of Percival Everettis due out in Spring 2020, with Louisiana State University Press.
 In 2018, he co-edited (with Joe Weixlmann) a special issue of African American Review, on the work of Percival Everett.
 He thinks his latest project may be a critical reflection on notions of home, as represented in the work of several African-descended writers who are not American but who write about ideas of home, whether that be United States or elsewhere.